Anushreesharma23/Car_management_application/README.md

 2. All Cars Page:

    - Displays all cars created by the logged-in user.
    - Includes a search bar for easy filtering.
-Filtering can be done based on Tags as well as Keywords in D
+Filtering can be done based on Tags as well as Keywords and Descriptions.

 3. Add Car Page: